MicrosoftDocs/cloud-adoption-framework/docs/security/asset-protection.md

 ## Getting started

-Asset protection can be challenging for teams working to secure newer asset types like Azure and AWS Services.
-We recommend organizations first focus on
+Asset protection can be challenging because of the breadth and depth of the discipline, particularly for securing newer asset types like Azure and AWS Services.

+We recommend that organizations

- - **Well-known resources** like VMs, networks, identities, etc. that the team is familiar with.
-These resources are also easier to manage and secure with native cloud tools like Azure Security Center and Azure Defender).
+ - **Focus on well-known resources first** like virtual machines, networks, and identities in the cloud that the team is already familiar with.
+This allows you to make immediate progress and are often easier to manage and secure with native cloud tools like Azure Security Center and Azure Defender.
+  - **Start with vendor/industry baselines** - Start your security configuration with a well known and proven solution like
- - **Azure Baselines** in Azure Security Benchmark -  Microsoft provides security configuration guidance tailored to individual Azure services.
+      - *Azure Baselines* in Azure Security Benchmark - Microsoft provides security configuration guidance tailored to individual Azure services.
 These baselines apply the Azure security benchmarks to the unique attributes of each service, enabling security teams to rapidly adopt secure each service (and refine configurations as needed.
 See [Security Baselines for Azure](https://docs.microsoft.com/security/benchmark/azure/security-baselines-overview)
- - **Windows and Office Baselines** - ***Lorem Ipsum***
+     - *Microsoft Security Baselines* - Microsoft provides security configuration guidance for commonly used technologies including Windows, Office, and Edge to help organizations rapidly secure them.
+See [Microsoft Security Baselines](https://techcommunity.microsoft.com/t5/microsoft-security-baselines/bg-p/Microsoft-Security-Baselines) for more information
+     - *CIS Benchmarks* - The Center for Internet Security (CIS) provides specific configuration guidance for many products and vendors.
+See [CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/) for more information

 ## Key Learnings